Unmovable8911/notes/NoneProgramming/LearningViAndVim.md

 by *text object*.

 Some *commands* don't require *text object*.
-For example, `r`, `i`, `~`, etc. But you can combine them with *numbers* to repeat the command multiple times by prefixing a *number* before them .
+For example, `r`, `i`, `~`, etc. But you can combine them with *numbers* to repeat the command multiple times by prefixing a *number*.
 ### Settings
 - `wrapmargin` or `wm` option can automatically wrap a line when its length reaches the value you specified.Usage: